What’s New in Vaginal Rejuvenation? Newer treatment for vaginal and pelvic concerns in women

 - can lead to bladder dysfunction

 So we want to avoid any type of painful pelvic event because it can trigger a cascade of problems that last indefinitely without appropriate therapy.
+The best "rejuvenation" of a thin vagina is treating it topically with pharmaceutical therapies to improve the atrophy that results from hormone loss.

 Local vaginal estrogen therapies